philipxray/credit_risk/README4.md

 ### Severity of Delinquency

 Customers were also segmented based on the maximum delinquency severity reached during any billing cycle.
-Severity values (e.g., 5+ months past due) represent cumulative delinquency duration at that time and may reflect distress that began prior to the observation period.
+Severity values (e.g., 5+ months past due) reflect the deepest level of repayment delinquency observed, and can capture broader financial stress beyond the six-month window.

 <img width="665" height="391" alt="image" src="https://github.com/user-attachments/assets/cf4b7a55-9862-477c-8416-0bc8a4e2f668" />

 <img width="629" height="429" alt="image" src="https://github.com/user-attachments/assets/72ac12f9-a612-4a9c-a8fe-a2c872f47729" />

 Severity is often a stronger predictor than frequency alone.
 More severe delinquency statuses show materially higher default rates.
 As well default rates increased sharply among customers reaching higher delinquency severity tiers, suggesting that prolonged repayment failure is one of the strongest predictors of eventual default.
 Together, frequency and severity capture both short-term instability and deeper financial distress.
+This indicates that both how often and how severely an account becomes delinquent are meaningful indicators of future default risk.
 ****
 > 3. How Do Balances and Payments Differ Between Default and Non-Default Accounts?
 ****
 To evaluate financial exposure, average balances, bill amounts, and payment amounts were compared between defaulting and non-defaulting customers.

-Defaulting customers generally exhibited:

-* Higher credit utilization rates

-* Lower payment coverage ratios

-* Greater reliance on available credit
+Defaulting customers generally exhibited higher credit utilization and lower payment coverage ratios, which indicates a greater reliance on available credit and difficulty covering balances through payment.
+These differences suggest that how customers manage their credit (behavior) is more predictive of default than simply the amount of credit they hold.

 <img width="758" height="118" alt="image" src="https://github.com/user-attachments/assets/969e0a6d-826d-41ef-9fa5-cc1fd34620ea" />